bmoore20/habs/README.md

 ##### Turbid Image Example #####
 ![MP 09-02-19 x00116](https://user-images.githubusercontent.com/67593919/128557709-4dfa6f1f-1e63-44e1-acb9-dbbc7d92f4df.jpg)

-## About the Author ##

-My name is Elizabeth Moore and I am from Buffalo, NY.
-I graduated from HWS in 2020 with a major in Computer Science and a minor in Physics.
-I am interested in the fields of ML, AI, and DS and enjoy solving challenging problems.

 ## Acknowledgements ##

 A big thank you to Tynan Daly, Ileana Dumitriu (HWS), Stina Bridgeman (HWS), and John Halfman (HWS) for their help, guidance, and support throughout this project.